If you are involved in a divorce, choose Central Arizona Appraisers to provide an accurate value of the couple's real estate asset.

-Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two alternatives regarding real estate - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to get an appraisal of the mutual real estate.
+Finalizing a divorce involves many decisions, including "Who gets the house".
+There are generally two choices when it comes to real estate - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties should commission an appraisal of the common real estate.

-Contact us if your needs include an appraisal for the purposes of a divorce or other separation of assets.
+Contact us Central Arizona Appraisers can help if you need an appraisal for the purposes of a divorce or other separation of assets.

-Attorneys in AZ as well as accountants rely on our analysis when ascertaining real property values for estates, divorces, or other disputes depending on a value opinion.
-We have an abundance of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
-We submit appraisal documents for courts or various agencies that meet or exceed their requirements.
+AZ attorneys and accountants rely on our appraisals when ascertaining what the real property is worth for estates, divorces, or other disputes where it is material.
+We have a great deal of expertise working with everyone involved and are standing by to assist your needs.
+We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-As an attorney working with a divorce, your case's material facts often needs an appraisal to ascertain fair market value for the residential real estate involved.
-A great deal of the time the divorce date may not be the same as the date you ordered the appraisal.
-We're versed in the methods and all that it takes to perform a retroactive appraisal with an effective date and Fair Market Value conclusion corresponding to the date of divorce.
-For each divorce appraisal we are hired to do we remain mindful of the fact that they require prudence with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, resulting in the utmost discretion.
+As a lawyer representing a client in a divorce, your case's research typically needs an appraisal to establish fair market value for the residential real estate involved.
+A great deal of the time the divorce date can be different from the date you requested the appraisal.
+We're versed in the processes and requirements requisite to do a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
+We perform many divorce appraisals and we understand that they need to be handled with total professionalism.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.